UCU industrial action FAQs

 The correspondence will clearly explain the University’s position in relation to the withholding of pay for any days of strike or ASOS action, where this amounts to partial performance, and therefore a breach of contact.

-The letter will outline the process that staff need to follow to advise the University of their participation in strike action.
-Staff are encouraged, if they are willing to do so, to advise the University of their intended participation in advance of the strike action so that the disruption to students can be limited as much as possible.
-If not declared beforehand however, all staff who did participate in the strike action are required to confirm as such by no later than 5pm on the day following each day of strike action taken.
+The letter will outline the process that staff need to follow to advise the University of their participation in the industrial action.
+Staff are encouraged, if they are willing to do so, to advise the University of their intended participation in advance so that the disruption to students can be limited as much as possible.
+If not declared beforehand however: -

-In addition, Heads of School will be asked to monitor attendance on strike days and to keep records of individual staff taking strike action on each of the strike dates; (for part-time staff only – see question 2 below) the number of working hours missed each day; the activities missed due to strike action (e.g. any lectures or seminars cancelled); and, in the case of ASOS - the type (or types) of ASOS taken.
+In addition, Heads of School will be asked to monitor attendance on strike days and to keep records of individual staff taking strike action on each of the strike days; the activities missed due to industrial action (e.g. any lectures or seminars cancelled); and in the case of ASOS, the type (or types) of ASOS taken.

 If you are working away from campus for any reason (e.g. attending a conference) on a scheduled strike day, you should notify your Head of School, in advance, of the reason for your absence from your usual workplace.
 Likewise, if you are on annual leave or any other form of authorised leave (e.g. sick leave, maternity leave etc.), please notify your Head of School of this.

-If I go on strike how much will be deducted from my salary?
+2) If I participate in the industrial action how much will be deducted from my salary?

-Participation in any form of strike action is a breach of contract and it is therefore University policy to withhold a full day’s pay for each day in which a member of staff takes part in strike action.
-Deductions will be as follows:
+It is University policy to withhold a full day’s pay for each day in which a member of staff takes part in in any form of industrial action where there is a breach of contract.

-Deductions that will apply for anyone who participates in action short of strike (ASOS) are detailed below.
+Further information on the pay adjustments that will apply for anyone who participates in action short of strike (ASOS) are detailed in Question 8 below.

-What if I choose to be on strike for only a few hours?
+3) What if I choose to be on strike for only a few hours? - NEW September 2023

 The University does not accept the partial performance of any member of staff, including partial performance due to a part-day strike, and is entitled to withhold a full day’s pay in respect of each day on which partial performance and therefore that breach of contract occurs.